-It is the responsibility of all staff that they attend Online Safety training and understand their responsibilities, as outlined in this policy.
+It is the responsibility of all staff that they attend/complete Online Safety training and understand their responsibilities, as outlined in this policy.
 Training will be mandatory as follows:

-- All new staff will receive Online Safety training as part of their induction programme, ensuring that they fully understand the Online Safety policy and Acceptable Use Agreement (see appendix 3). - The Online Safety Coordinator (or other nominated person) will receive regular updates through attendance at information/training sessions and by reviewing guidance documents released by SWGFL and DFE. - This Online Safety policy and its updates will be presented from time to time in meetings that all staff must attend.
-A record of staff attendance will be kept. - The Online Safety Co-ordinator will provide advice/guidance/training as required to individuals as necessary.
+- All new staff will receive Online Safety training as part of their induction programme, ensuring that they fully understand the Online Safety policy and Acceptable Use Agreement (see appendix 3). - The Online Safety Coordinator (or other nominated person) will receive regular updates through information/training sessions and by reviewing guidance documents released by SWGFL and DFE. - This Online Safety policy and its updates will be presented from time to time in meetings that all staff must attend. - The Online Safety Co-ordinator will provide advice/guidance/training as required to individuals as necessary.